WordPress Website Maintenance

 “I don’t understand the technical details.”

-Look for services that make their processes transparent and provide clear, easy-to-understand reports explaining their maintenance activities and benefits.
+Look for services that make their processes transparent and provide clear, easy-to-understand reports explaining maintenance activities and benefits.

 “What if something goes wrong during maintenance?”